oceanprotocol/ocean.py/READMEs/publish-eth.md

 Here are the steps:

 1. Setup
-2. Alice publishes API data asset
+2. Alice publishes the data asset
+3. Alice creates the dispenser

 Let's go through each step.